 2013-14: Svedberg went to training camp with Chicago before being released by the Blackhawks and joining the AHL’s Rockford IceHogs.
 After skating in nine AHL games with Rockford he was signed by the Blackhawks to a two-year entry-level NHL contract in October 2013.
 Svedberg appeared in 35 games for the IceHogs in his first season in North America — missing time in December due to a knee injury and then suffering his second shoulder injury of the season in February; with the latter injury requiring season-ending surgery.
 He scored 2 goals with 7 assists and was plus-5 with 26 penalty minutes.
 Rockford missed the AHL playoffs; finishing fourth in the Midwest Division.

-A giant of a defenseman at 6'8, Viktor Svedberg is a two-way defenseman capable of impacting a game in many ways.
-He can deliver big checks and use his size to clear his team's crease.
-His mobility has greatly improved, particularly for a player of his size.
-A productive junior player, Svedberg has settled into more of a defensive-minded role at the professional level.
-He is still more than capable of moving the puck out of his zone and getting the puck on net in the offensive end.
+Svedberg is a giant of a defenseman who is a two-way player capable of impacting a game in many ways.
+He can deliver big checks and use his size to clear the crease but has significant mobility for a player of his size.
+An offensively prolific junior player, Svedberg has settled into more of a defensive-minded role at the professional level but can move the puck out of his zone to start the attack and put the puck on net in the offensive end.